GurveerRaith/1800_202410_DTC11/README.md

 * Set up a timer to help you control your time
 * Find plenty of meditation videos to relax your mind and body
 * Explore different types of fitness courses to join in
-* Add you own favorite list of the fitness courses
+* Add your own favorite list of the fitness courses
 * Search for professional consulting resources
 * Browse and access numerous helping group resources
-* Write reviews for the helpling group so that other users can refer to
+* Write reviews for the helpling group so that other users can refer to them
 * Edit your account profile
-* Learn about our website and get our contact information
+* Learn about our website and access our contact information

 ## 3. Names of Contributors
-* Melissa Shao
+* Melissa
 * Gurveer
 * Ardi